 Ambie (she/her) is a Shin-Nisei born and raised in Central California with Kansai pride.
 She loves anything delicious, arts and crafts, and spending time with her pets.

 A yonsei/shin-nisei who discovered her appreciation and passion for the JA community during her time in college.
-Full-time pursuer of a career in the legal field; part-time snowboard and beach-going enthusiast based in Torrance, CA.
+Full-time corporate girl; part-time snowboarding/hula dancing/beach-going enthusiast based in Torrance, CA.

 Justin (he/him) is a Los Angeles-based Trojan alum currently navigating grad school, adulthood (yikes), and finding ways to stay connected with cultural roots.
 You can often find him en route to the next best street taco stand or in Little Tokyo.
 (Fight On!)

 Lisa Aihara is a visual artist and writer based in Los Angeles.
 A mom of two, Lisa draws (pun intended) inspiration from her own life, her sense of humor, playful art style, and her knack for storytelling to create an emotional connection.
 Find her online at www.lisaaihara.com.